-Now, day-to-day is a very very short window, but nonetheless when budget is a concern and when you’re playing with a product that you’re really not sure about, then it pays to actually pay a lot of attention and just tweak as you go.
+Now, day-to-day is a very short window when you consider the reporting delay, but nonetheless when budget is a concern and when you’re playing with a product that you’re really not sure about, then it pays to actually keep your eye on things at least once a day and tweak as you go.

-Just keep tweaking your ads and keep reallocating those pennies towards the ads that are actually performing well.
-If the next day yesterday’s winners are not performing so well, you slow down the budget on those ads and you reallocate the rest to another ad that’s performing well.
+Just keep adjusting your bids and reallocating those pennies towards the ads that are actually performing well.
+If the next day yesterday’s winners are not performing so well, you slow down the budget on those ads and you reallocate the rest to another ad that’s performing better.